 - Wait for loan forgiveness.
 If you qualify for a federal loan forgiveness program, or you consolidated your PLUS loan, then enrolled in income-contingent repayment and paid on time for 25 years, you could be eligible for student loan forgiveness.

 - Refinance the loan.
 To get a lower interest rate or better loan repayment terms, you can refinance your Direct PLUS loan.
 SoFi and CommonBond are good choices.
+Check out our list of top lenders to refinance Parent PLUS Loans.

 - Request deferment or forbearance.
 You can request a forbearance or deferment, but there’s a limit to how many months you can go without paying.
 At some point, you have to make loan payments again.
 Interest typically accrues during the deferment or forbearance, depending on your type of loan.